 Alongside these components are the time-bound containers of Sprints and Releases, which define specific timelines for development and deployment.

 Your Workspace is the hub for all your product management work in Craft.io.
 Typically one Workspace will suffice for a large business–it’s where you will plan, collaborate, and finally sync with your product development software.
-Utilize additional Workspaces only when you need to define different team structures or unique terminology and where there is no need for joint Feature prioritization or dependancy planning between multiple Workspaces.
+Utilize additional Workspaces only when you need to define different team structures or unique terminology and where there is no need for joint Feature prioritization or dependency planning between multiple Workspaces.

-Features are the building blocks that sit below Sections.
+Features are the building blocks that sit below Epics.
 They represent a user need or specific set of requirements that you need to build, e.g. Create a new filter button or Enable multi-select of menu items.
 A well-written Feature provides all stakeholders with the necessary requirements and material to refer to during development.
 Once a solution is defined for a Feature in terms of development efforts, you can push the Feature into your preferred integrated dev tool as a user story.

 Sub-features are an optional additional layer can be used by those who want to further break down their Features into smaller tasks and to-dos.